 The Knowledge Transfer Centre West focuses on six core areas, which we would like to introduce to you in this section.

-One of the WTZ West’s most important tasks is to link, bundle and advance the research activities of the universities of Salzburg, Innsbruck and Linz.
-To identify, exploit and optimize potentials, the centre focuses its work on the following core areas:
+One of the WTZ West’s most important tasks in the first phase 2014-2018 was to link, bundle and advance the partners´research activities .
+To identify, exploit and optimize potentials, the centre focused its work on the following core areas:

 Project “Information technology”

 Connected by the WTZ West, the universities of Salzburg, Innsbruck and Linz are working on the joint exploitation of their information and communication technologies, with a special focus on software projects.
 In addition to developing exploitation strategies and financing models, this project puts an emphasis on joint teaching and education activities.